Turbine1991/Tiling-Assist/README.md

 # Tiling assistant for GNOME

+**Note:** This branch is only kept for compability and is not actively maintained.
+You should use the 2x2-grid-stable branch, if possible.

 An extension which adds a Windows-like snap assist to GNOME.
 It's intended to only work with GNOME's 2 column tiling design.

 ## Usage